gmvoit/just-the-docs/descriptions/FittingData.md

   $$\int_{-\infty}^{\infty} \left( \frac {r} {r_\perp} \right)^{-2\alpha} ~d \left( \frac {r_\parallel} {r_\perp} \right) =  \frac {\pi^{1/2} \Gamma \left( \alpha - \frac {1} {2} \right)} {\Gamma \left( \alpha \right)}$$
 which reduces to $\pi/2$ for $\alpha = 2$.

+{: .note}
+Emission measure is sometimes defined in the literature as an integral of $n_e n_{\rm H}$ over volume rather than an integral along a line of sight.

+#### Line Intensity

 A particular emission line has a temperature-dependent emissivity $\epsilon_{\rm line} (T)$, defined so that $4 \pi n_e n_{\rm H} \epsilon_{\rm line}(T)$ is the emission rate of energy per unit volume.
 Isotropic emission in an isothermal atmosphere therefore produces a line of intensity
   $$I_{\rm line} (r_\perp) = \epsilon_{\rm line}(T) \cdot {\rm EM} (r_\perp)$$
 at projected radius $r_\perp$.
 The line's intensity has units of energy/time/area/solid angle.

 {: .note}
-Emission measure is sometimes defined in the literature as an integral of $n_e n_{\rm H}$ over volume rather than an integral along a line of sight.
+Sometimes the emission line of interest will be from a region of the atmosphere with a temperature distinctly different from most of the atmosphere.
+In that case, the emission measure integral should be limited to that region.

 #### Projected Spectrum